 They just pissed off the wrong person.

 But yet, so many people are embarrassed about getting fired.
-And it’s time to stop!
+It’s time to stop.

 1 | You Learn What You Don’t Want

-There will be good days and bad days.
+Remaining positive after getting fired is hard.
+There will be good days and there will be bad days.

-Let it sink in, take a deep breath, and realize that you probably weren’t planning on staying at that job forever, anyway.
+Let it sink in, take a deep breath, and realize you weren’t planning on staying at that job forever, anyway.